-Before any nodes can join a new cluster for the first time, the system administrator must supply certain configuration information.
-This information is supplied during cluster manager setup and is normally stored in some type of cluster manager configuration database.
-The precise content and format of this information is dependent on the characteristics of the cluster manager.
-Information required by VxVM is as follows:
+Before any nodes can join a new cluster for the first time, you must supply certain configuration information during cluster manager setup.
+This information is normally stored in some form of cluster manager configuration database.
+The precise content and format of this information depends on the characteristics of the cluster manager.
+The information required by VxVM is as follows: